Will Trump still face lawsuits? Will he use Justice Department to sue his enemies?

 - Quick Read

-President-elect Donald Trump made history last night, not only as the second president ever elected to non-sequential terms in the White House.
+President-elect Donald Trump made history last night, not only as the second president ever elected to nonsequential terms in the White House.
 He is also the first American president ever elected with a felony conviction.

 Besides the felony conviction, Mr. Trump is facing criminal felony charges in three other cases: two related to his failed efforts to overturn the 2020 election result, and one related to his alleged unlawful retention of classified documents after leaving office four years ago.